-As of December 31, 2022, we had \$1,926.8 million of cash, cash equivalents, and marketable securities in a variety of securities, including money market funds, corporate notes and bonds, commercial paper, U.S. agency obligations, and U.S. treasury securities.
+As of December 31, 2023, we had \$1,900.8 million of cash, cash equivalents, and marketable securities consisting of money market funds, corporate notes and bonds, commercial paper, U.S. agency obligations, and U.S. treasury securities.
 Our cash, cash equivalents, and marketable securities are held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
-The effect of a hypothetical 10% relative change in interest rates would not have a material impact on the fair value of our cash equivalents and marketable securities as of December 31, 2022.
+The effect of a hypothetical 10% relative change in interest rates would not have a material impact on the fair value of our cash equivalents and marketable securities as of December 31, 2023.